-A COVID-19 disaster relief program designed to give you essential funds to pay workers, rent and other expenses
+A COVID-19 disaster relief program designed to give existing PPP borrowers additional funds

-If you’re running a business, chances are it’s been negatively impacted by COVID-19.
-You need money to keep things afloat and pay your employees, but you also need to know that your PPP loan is in good hands.
+Many businesses have continued to be negatively impacted by COVID-19.
+You need additional money to keep things afloat and pay your employees, but you need more funds.
+A second Paycheck Protection Program loan can help.

 Easy-to-use digital application

 Second PPP loan details

 - Loan amount: Up to 2.5x your business’s average monthly payroll costs up to $2 million.
 Accommodation and food services businesses (NAICS codes starting with 72) can borrow up to 3.5x.

 - Term: 5-years; payments are not made until loan forgiveness

 - Loan forgiveness: If you comply with forgiveness rules, all or some of your loan can be forgiven